clegaspi/saml_reader/README.md

 #### Reporting issues

-Because this tool inherently deals with personally identifible information (PII) and security information, this bears repeating...
+Because this tool inherently deals with personally identifiable information (PII) and security information, this bears repeating...

-<span style="color:red">**IMPORTANT**: Please **DO NOT** add any personally
-identifible information (PII) when reporting an issue.</span>
+**IMPORTANT: Please DO NOT add any personally** **identifiable information (PII) when reporting an issue.**

 This means **DO NOT** upload any SAML data, even if it is yours.

 That said, thank you in advance for reporting any issues that you find while using this tool.
-To report an issue, please open an issue on this repository and one of the maintainers will look into the issue.
+This tool is in its infancy, so it's sure to have issues and non-graceful handling of errors.
+To report an issue, please open an issue on this repository, describing the issue you are experiencing and one of the maintainers will look into the issue.

+#### Contributing

+I do not have any specific requirements for contributing at this time, other than that I am using Google-style docstrings.
+Please feel free to open a pull request!